County of Zweibrücken

-The County of Zweibrücken (Grafschaft Zweibrücken) was a territory in the Holy Roman Empire named for Zweibrücken in the contemporary Land Rhineland-Palatinate.
-It was created in between 1182 and 1190 from an inheritance division of the county of Saarbrücken and lasted until 1394.
+The County of Zweibrücken (Grafschaft Zweibrücken) was a territory in the Holy Roman Empire named for Zweibrücken in which is now situated in the Rhineland-Palatinate.
+It was created sometime between 1182 and 1190 from an inheritance division of the county of Saarbrücken and lasted until 1394.

 Creation

-The House of Saarbrücken ranked in the beginning of the 12th century amongst the most prominent families in southwestern Germany, with major landholdings in present-day Lorraine, Alsace, Saarland and Rhineland-Palatinate and prominent patronages.
+The House of Saarbrücken ranked at the beginning of the 12th century amongst the most prominent families in southwestern Germany, with major landholdings in present-day Lorraine, Alsace, Saarland and Rhineland-Palatinate and prominent patronages.
 Their power is best characterized by the fact that members of the family twice in the 12th century held the powerful position of Archbishop-Elector of Mainz.
-Seemingly soon after 1100 they gained patronage over the monastery of Hornbach with large landholdings between Blies and the Palatinate Forest.
+Seemingly soon after 1100, they gained patronage over the monastery of Hornbach with large landholdings between Blies and the Palatinate Forest.

 Here, at the crossing over the Schwarzbach, and probably about 1150, the water castle of Zweibrücken was built.
 With an inheritance division in the Saarbrücken counts' family, Zweibrücken fell to the younger son Henry I, who founded the line of Counts of Zweibrücken.
 Around the castle, a town formed and received city rights in 1352, together with Hornbach.

 Geography

-The initial allowance of the County of Zweibrücken, in order to name here some relevant constituents, consisted in fiefs, i.e. from the Empire half of Landeck castle with eleven villages around Bergzabern, from the bishopric of Metz rights over their serfs, the so-called "Stephan's people", from the bishopric of Verdun half of Liebenberg castle near Namborn, in patronages the important patronage over the monastery of Hornbach, other patronages over the nuns cloister Altenmünster in Mainz and over several holdings of the ecclesiastical foundations saint Alban in Mainz and of the Liebfrauen there, finally allods between Rhine and Mosel, amongst those Zweibrücken castle, Lemberg Castle built after 1198 by count Henry I, and shares of Marimont-lès-Bénestroff, Lindre-Haute and Sarreguemines.
+The initial allowance of the County of Zweibrücken, in order to name here some relevant constituents, consisted of fiefs, i.e. from the Empire half of Landeck castle with eleven villages around Bergzabern, from the bishopric of Metz rights over their serfs, the so-called "Stephan's people", from the bishopric of Verdun half of Liebenberg castle near Namborn, in patronages the important patronage over the monastery of Hornbach, other patronages over the nuns cloister Altenmünster in Mainz and over several holdings of the ecclesiastical foundations saint Alban in Mainz and of the Liebfrauen there, finally allods between Rhine and Mosel, amongst those Zweibrücken castle, Lemberg Castle built after 1198 by count Henry I, and shares of Marimont-lès-Bénestroff, Lindre-Haute and Sarreguemines.

 Evolution

 The system of primogeniture had not yet come into common use and the ongoing inheritance partitions in Southwestern Germany affected many territories leading to their decline.
 This held true for the County of Zweibrücken.
 Around 1237, Count Henry I was succeeded by his son Henry II.
 In 1282, Henry II was succeeded by two of his sons, Eberhard I and Walram I, who ruled the county jointly.
 Because they did not always agree, in 1286 they decided to divide the territory.
-Eberhard I received the lordship of Lemberg and Walram I the lordship of Zweibrücken.
-This division was further refined in 1295 and solidified in 1333 with the division of the last shared estates, resulting in the creation of two independent counties.
+Eberhard, I received the lordship of Lemberg and Walram I the lordship of Zweibrücken.
+This division was further refined in 1295 and solidified in 1333 with the division of the last shared estates, creating two independent counties.